inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 **Colossus**
 <br>
-- BigQuery stores data in columnar format in a a separate storage called Colossus, which is more efficient for aggregations.
+- BigQuery stores data in a a separate storage area called Colossus.
+- Data is stored in columnar format, which is more efficient for aggregations.
 - BigQuery does not query all the columns at once.
 The general pattern is to query a few columns and filter and aggregate on different parts.
-- It is a relatively inexpensive form of storage.
+- Colossus is a relatively inexpensive form of storage.
 - Most costs are incurred when the compute engine reads or writes the data.
 <br>
 <div align = center>